 What general advice would you give to young and aspiring engineers who may be considering an apprenticeship?

-Number one would be to keep your nose clean; in the US and around the world, these are safety-sensitive positions, which involve background checks.
+Number one would be to keep your nose clean; in the US and around the world, aircraft maintenance engineer jobs are safety-sensitive, which involve background checks.
 So any type of criminal history would mean you're not eligible.

 The other thing would be to stay in school and work hard; you have to have a basic aptitude for math and reading comprehension.
 Those are the objective things.